Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Algorithm and Convergence Analysis

 We also adjust the regularization weight $\lambda_k$ according to the ratio $\rho_k$.
 Specifically, we set

 where the factor $\mu_k > 0$ is automatically updated based on $\rho_{k}$ as follows: \begin{itemize} \item If $\rho_{k} < p_1$, then we consider the decrease of the residual to be insufficient and we increase the factor in the next iteration via $\mu_{k+1} = \eta_1\mu_k$ with a constant $\eta_1 > 1$. \item If $\rho_{k} > p_2$ with a threshold $p_2 \in (p_1, 1)$, then we consider the decrease to be high enough and reduce the factor via $\mu_{k+1} = \eta_2\mu_k$ with a constant $\eta_2 \in (0,1)$.
-This will relax the regularization so that the next trial step will tend to be closer to the original AA step. \item Otherwise, in the case $\rho_{k} \in [p_1, p_2]$, the factor remains the same in the next iteration. \end{itemize} Our setting of $\lambda_k$ in Eq.~\eqref{eq:LambdaK} is inspired by~\citemain{fan2003modified} which relates the LM regularization weight to the residual norm.
+This will relax the regularization so that the next trial step will tend to be closer to the original $\AA$ step. \item Otherwise, in the case $\rho_{k} \in [p_1, p_2]$, the factor remains the same in the next iteration. \end{itemize} Here the choice of the parameters $p_1, p_2$ where $0 < p_1 < p_2 < 1$ follows the convention of basic trust-region methods~\cite{Conn2000}.

+Our setting of $\lambda_k$ in Eq.~\eqref{eq:LambdaK} is inspired by~\citemain{fan2003modified} which relates the LM regularization weight to the residual norm.
 For our method, this setting ensures that the two target function terms in problem~\eqref{eq:RegularizedOpt} are of comparable scales, so that the adjustment of the factor $\mu_k$ is meaningful.
+This choice of $\lambda_k$ and the update rule of $\mu_k$ are quite standard in LM methods.
+However, the classical convergence analysis in~\citemain{fan2003modified} is not directly applicable here.
+In the LM method, the decrease of the residual can be predicted via its linearized model $\|F(x^k)+F'(x^k)d\|^2$.
+For $\AA$, the linearized residual $\hat f^k(\alpha^k)$ is not a model for the update $x^{k+1}=\hat g^k(\alpha^k)$ but for $\hat x^k(\alpha^k)$ instead.
+Since a linearized residual of $\hat g^k$ is not readily available, we use an upper bound for such a linearization of $\hat g^k(\alpha^k)$ which is exactly given by $c\|\hat f^k(\alpha^k)\|$.
+The whole method is summarized in Algorithm~\ref{algo1}.

-Unlike LM which enforces monotonic decrease of the target function, our acceptance strategy allows the residual for $x^{k+1}$ to increase compared to the previous iterate $x^k$.
+Unlike LM which enforces a monotonic decrease of the target function, our acceptance strategy allows the residual for $x^{k+1}$ to increase compared to the previous iterate $x^k$.
 Therefore, our scheme can be considered as a nonmonotone trust-region approach and follows the procedure investigated in~\citemain{ulbrich2001nonmonotone}.
 In the next subsections, we will see that this nonmonotone strategy allows us to establish unified global and local convergence results.
-In particular, besides global convergence guarantees, we can show transition to fast local convergence and an acceleration effect similar to the original AA scheme can be achieved.
+In particular, besides global convergence guarantees, we can show transition to fast local convergence and an acceleration effect similar to the original $\AA$ scheme can be achieved.